 With my partner Magdalena Pic and our two sons, we live in a village by the river Meuse, near Namur.
-We moved here to have space for the children to play and appreciate nature, but still have no car - we traveling by train and bicycle, and we use only wood for heating - while gradually improving the insulation of this old house.
+We moved here to have space for the children to play and appreciate nature, but still try to live without oil / gas - traveling by train and bicycle, using only wood for heating - while gradually improving the insulation of this old house.

-When I can escape from the computer and from looking after my two small boys, I enjoy cultivating our garden, cycling, walking in mountains, and playing tunes and songs from around the world on my fiddle and guitar.
+When I can escape from the computer and from looking after my two boys, I enjoy cultivating our garden, cycling, walking in mountains, and playing tunes and songs from around the world on my fiddle, guitar, accordion.

-The internet helps people to connect together to solve global challenges, regardless of where we live - city or countryside, in any corner of the world.
+The web connects people to tackle global challenges, regardless of where we live - city or countryside, in any corner of the world.
 So, welcome to my website.